kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## Gartner Key Insight

-Each level multiplies both technical capability and organizational trust.
+Each level multiplies both technical capability and organizational trust
 AI maturity means scaling trust as much as tools

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.